-Due to the coronavirus epidemic, and following the measures adopted by the Government to contain it, Istat has implemented a series of actions to ensure the continuity and quality of statistical production even in the emergency situation.
+During the health emergency, Istat set out a series of actions to ensure the continuity and quality of statistical production even in a crisis situation.

 - 30 June 2020 – Gender-based violence at the time of Covid-19: calls to the 1522 helpline – Reference period:1 March – 16 April 2020